osperaja/bioseq-autoencoder/README.md

 ## Notes
 - Uses CUDA if available for acceleration (definitely should).
+- You should check which CUDA version you'll need.
 - Suitable for experimentation with sequence denoising techniques.
 - ...and I just started writing this so i still have to figure out the right architecture tweaks.